-A young woman teams up with an adventurer to find her missing sister in the jungles of New Guinea and they stumble upon a religious cult led by a deranged preacher whom has located his commune in an area inhabited by cannibals.
+A young woman teams up with a mercenary to find her missing sister in the jungles of New Guinea where they find that a deranged leader of a religious cult has located his commune in an area inhabited by cannibals.

 One of the less gruesome cannibal tales.
 A woman is searching for her missing sister and she finds hope in the folly of a dead hit-man who has a film on him.
 The film shows some sadistic torture and a brief cameo by her sister taken by a documentary film crew who obviously didn't make it out.
 She then leaves for the jungle joined by cannibal film regular Robert Kerman (playing Mark Butler), where they meet up with the standard Cannibal tribe and a Jim Jones like cult leader.
 Of course escape is next to impossible with the always-hungry cannibals waiting them out and the crazy followers of the suicide cult leader ready to eat them on command.Written by

 Sujit R. Varma

 Product placement of J&B scotch whiskey never lacks...
 See more »

 Obvious stunt double when Butler is fighting Karan.
 See more »